wdi-atx-10/shaping-up-with-angular/readme.md

 * Module
     -where peices of angular application are writen, keeping it encapsulated.
 Also where all dependencies are writen
 * Controller
-    -where an define functions and variables that define an app's behavior
+    -where functions and variables are defined that define an app's behavior
 * Data Binding
     -the synchronization between a model and a view
 * Directive